IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 loss events.
 The reordering window is specified as a time unit, similar to the ideas behind Recent ACKnowledgement (RACK) {{RFC8985}}.
-The computation of the reordering window is made possible by means of a lost flag in the list of transmitted RTP packets.
-This flag is set if the received sequence number list indicates that the given RTP packet is missing.
+The computation of the reordering window is made possible by means of a lost flag in the list of transmitted packets.
+This flag is set if the received sequence number list indicates that the given packet is missing.
 If later feedback indicates that a previously lost marked packet was indeed received, then the reordering window is updated to reflect the reordering delay.
 The reordering window is given by the difference in time between the event that the packet was marked as lost and the event that it was indicated as successfully received.
-Loss is detected if a given RTP packet is not acknowledged within a time window (indicated by the reordering window) after an RTP packet with a higher sequence number was acknowledged.
+Loss is detected if a given RTP packet is not acknowledged within a time window (indicated by the reordering window) after an packet with a higher sequence number was acknowledged.

 ### Send Window Calculation {#send-window}